msfjarvis/msfjarvis.dev/content/posts/why-upgrade-android.md

 ### Removal of access to non-resettable identifiers

-Access to identifiers such as IMEI and serial was [restricted to priviledged apps](https://developer.android.com/about/versions/10/privacy/changes#non-resettable-device-ids) which means apps served by the Play Store can no longer see them.
+Access to identifiers such as IMEI and serial was [restricted to privileged apps](https://developer.android.com/about/versions/10/privacy/changes#non-resettable-device-ids) which means apps served by the Play Store can no longer see them.

 ### Restriction on clipboard access